atterpac/refresh/README.md

 #### Event Types
 The following are all the file system event types that can be passed into the callback functions.
-Important to note that some actions only are emitted are certain OSs and you may have to handle those if you wish to bypass hotato rulesets
+Important to note that some actions only are emitted are certain OSs and you may have to handle those if you wish to bypass refresh rulesets
 ```go
 const (
     // Base Actions